henkvanvoorst92/ctlesionseg/README.md

 # Docker container: ctlesionseg
 This repository contains the scripts used to construct a docker image and container for white matter lesion and follow-up infarct lesion segmentation in CT.
 The docker container can be found under henkvanvoorst92/ctlesionseg.
 All rights are reserved and no warrantees for model performance are given in for any use.
 To run this container a Linux OS is preferred, a GPU is required.\
 Docker hub link:  https://hub.docker.com/repository/docker/henkvanvoorst92/ctlesionseg/general
+\
+Related publications where segmentation models are described and validated:\
+White matter lesion segmentation: https://doi.org/10.1101/2023.03.20.23287467 Infarct lesion segmentation at 24 hours and 1 week follow-up: https://doi.org/10.3174/ajnr.A7582

 ## How to install docker on your workstation
 ### For Linux OS: